 Our pipeline includes four solid tumor oncology programs in active ongoing clinical development.
 We are currently focusing most of our execution efforts and resources on these key programs.
-We have intentionally built our clinical capabilities primarily in areas such as solid tumor oncology that offer development paths that are relatively resource efficient and have the potential to generate clinical proof-of-concept data more rapidly than certain other indications.
-Subject to our ability to obtain sufficient additional capital, whether through potential future BD Arrangements or otherwise, we may in the future pursue development of programs in other therapeutic areas.
+We have intentionally built our clinical capabilities primarily in areas such as solid tumor oncology that offer development paths that are relatively resource efficient and have the potential to generate clinical proof-ofconcept data more rapidly than certain other indications, although we may in the future pursue development of programs in other therapeutic areas.
 While we will opportunistically consider BD Arrangements to advance development of our key programs, we intend to invest our resources in their development even in the absence of BD Arrangements.